Course Code BSB41515

 This program is designed for current project team members and project managers, project or program administrators and anyone new to project management seeking to develop the skills and knowledge necessary to work effectively in the field either assisting in the planning, management and control of projects or managing their own smaller project.

-CAL’s Headstart Cert IV program is suitable for those new to Project Management as well as those in a Project Management team and others looking to move into a high job-demand career.
 The Certificate IV in Project Management is recognised in Australia as the entry-level certification for anyone seeking employment in Project Management, as an assistant or in a supporting role to a Project Management Professional or Manager.

 While there is no formal prerequisite study required to enter this qualification, it is recommended that individuals have some relevant industry experience to assist with the learning application required for this course.
 This may have been obtained through formal and/or informal training, work experience and life experience.